carlosacta1/maas/README.md

 * Navigate to http://localhost:3000 for the Rails API.
 * The Vue.js frontend is accessible at http://localhost:5173.
+* Sign in to start creating and updating the monitoring systems

 ## API Endpoints
 * Services: